CAWSCIT/burner/srs-1.0.0.md

 *Discussion: Would it be good to be able to just list all meetings for an area instead of searching?*

 ## 3.2 External Interface Requirements
+The plugin will have two external dependencies.
+The version 1.0.0 or 2.0.0 (*Discussion*) of the CAWSITC Meeting API and the Google Maps Embed API.

 ## 3.3 System Features

 ## 3.4 Nonfunctional Requirements

+__Language localisation__
+Will not be done for the MVP.
+The app is in english.